DavidWells/analytics/packages/gatsby-plugin-analytics/README.md

 # gatsby-plugin-analytics

-Easily add the [`analytics`](https://analytics-demo.netlify.com/) npm package to your Gatsby site.
+Add the [`analytics`](https://analytics-demo.netlify.com/) package to your Gatsby site.

-[`analytics`](https://www.npmjs.com/package/analytics) is a lightweight pluggable analytics library designed to work with any third party analytics tool.
+[`analytics`](https://www.npmjs.com/package/analytics) is a lightweight analytics library for tracking events, page views, & identifying users.
+Works with any third party analytics provider via an extendable plugin system.

 ## Install